leomotors/Mini-Vector-Calculator/README.md

 ## Program Version History

+  2020-10-21 2.1.2.1: Edit description to state success on fixing against Memory Leaks

   2020-10-21 2.1.2: Add some prevention to memory leaks

   2020-10-21 2.1.1: Misc Code Brushing and Readme Edit